 1.)
 Don’t forget to check ALL your basic camera settings before clicking away

-ISO (go as low as possible), Image Size (RAW, fine), Exposure Compensation, Metering etc. It would be sad to get to the end of a great session and realize you didn’t change the low quality settings from the last time you used your camera shooting Garbage Pal Kids you planned on selling on Ebay.
-Of course in-door and out-door settings will differ as will naturally lit an artificially lit.
+ISO (go as low as possible), Image Size (RAW, fine), Exposure Compensation, Metering, etc. It would be sad to get to the end of a great session and realize you didn’t change the low quality settings from the last time you used your camera shooting Garbage Pal Kids you planned on selling on Ebay.
+Of course indoor and outdoor settings will differ, as will naturally lit and artificially lit.

 2.)
 Don’t let your subjects tilt their heads into each other

 This is fine for your everyday Joe at the family barbecue, but not a paid photographer.
 Subjects tend to think they will fit into the picture better if they tilt and lower their heads.
 Funny thing is, I’ve even caught myself doing this when I was being photographed.
 Watch for it and avoid it.
 There is always the lovey-dovey pose where they intentionally lean heads in, but that’s not what I’m talking about.

 Don’t say things like, “This isn’t working.”
 Rephrase it into a positive, “Great, let’s try a few more positions.”
 The more you tell them the pictures are looking great the better looking the pictures will get.
 Think high fashion cliches like, “Love it,”, “You’re beautiful”, “What a great one.”
 If you act like you have never seen such great photos the energy will give you just what you’re looking for and they will show confidence in their smiles.

 4/5.)
 These last two may seem to contradict each other so I want to put them together.
 4.)
 Don’t let Mom run the show.
 5.)
 Don’t be afraid to let Mom, Dad, and kids come up with ideas and posing.